Xilinx/Vitis_Libraries/sparse/docs/src/user_guide/L2_spmv_double_intro.rst

 Each time a ``selMultX`` CU is triggered, a channel partition is processed.
 Each computation path (16 in total) in the ``rowAcc`` CU processes all row blocks for a specific HBM channel.

-2. Build and test the design
+1. Build and test the design
 ----------------------------

-To build and test the design on Linux platform, please make sure your **XILINX_VITIS** and **XILINX_XRT** environment variables are set up correctly and point to the corresponding **Vitis 2022.2** locations.
-Once your environment is set up properly, please navigate to the **L2/tests/fp64/spmv** directory and follow the steps below to run emulation and launch accelerator on Alveo U280.
+To build and test the design on Linux platform, make sure that your **XILINX_VITIS** and **XILINX_XRT** environment variables are set up correctly and point to the corresponding **Vitis 2022.2** locations.
+Once your environment is set up properly, navigate to the **L2/tests/fp64/spmv** directory and follow the steps below to run emulation and launch accelerator on Alveo U280.

-* To run hardware emulation, please enter following commands.
-Please replace the **$XILINX_VITIS** with your Vitis 2022.2 installation location.
+* To run hardware emulation, enter the following commands.
+Replace the **$XILINX_VITIS** with your Vitis 2022.2 installation location.

 .. code-block:: bash

    make cleanall
    make run PLATFORM_REPO_PATHS=$XILINX_VITIS/platforms  PLATFORM=xilinx_u280_xdma_201920_3  TARGET=hw_emu

-* To build and launch the hardware accelerator on the Alveo U280, please enter following commands.
+* To build and launch the hardware accelerator on the Alveo U280, enter the following commands.
 Please replace the **$XILINX_VITIS** with your Vitis 2022.2 installation location.

 .. code-block:: bash

    make cleanall
    make run PLATFORM_REPO_PATHS=$XILINX_VITIS/platforms  PLATFORM=xilinx_u280_xdma_201920_3  TARGET=hw

+.. |trade|  unicode:: U+02122 ..
+TRADEMARK SIGN
+   :ltrim:
+.. |reg|    unicode:: U+000AE ..
+REGISTERED TRADEMARK SIGN
+   :ltrim: